Eyescale/Lunchbox/doc/RelNotes.md

 * lunchbox::URI parsing support according to RFC3986
 * lunchbox::PersistentMap interface for persistent key-value stores
 * lunchbox::getHostname and lunchbox::getExecutablePath functions
-* lunchbox::IOPluginFactory, a mechanism to register input/ouput plugins has
+* lunchbox::PluginFactory, a mechanism to register input/ouput plugins has
   been added.
 The mechanism is focused on static registration but could also be used for dynamically loaded plugins